Non-Deictic Time II: Determiners

 2. 翌年 may be read as よくとし or よくねん, but the former is more common in the spoken language.

-48. 翌朝には自身は死んでいるだろうと思ったが、夜明けにまだ生きていた。
+50. 翌朝には自身は死んでいるだろうと思ったが、夜明けにまだ生きていた。

-I figured I would be dead the next morning, but I was still a live when dawn broke.
+I figured I would be dead the next morning, but I was still alive when dawn broke.

-49. 翌日、川野さんは新橋駅まで荷物を受け取りに行った。
+51. 翌日、川野さんは新橋駅まで荷物を受け取りに行った。

 The following day, Kawano-san went to retrieve the luggage at Shimbashi Station.

-50. 来週という言葉の起点は現在(今週)です。 翌週なら現在ではない週を起点としている。
+52. 来週という言葉の起点は現在(今週)です。 翌週なら現在ではない週を起点としている。

 The starting point for the word “next week (as in raishū)” is the present (this week).
-If it were “the following week (as in yokushū),” one is having a week that is not that of the present be the starting point.
+If it were “the following week (as in yokushū),” one is having a week that is not that of the present as the starting point.

-51. 翌月も、その翌月も、書評の依頼が来た。
+53. 翌月も、その翌月も、書評の依頼が来た。

 Even the following month, and even the following month after that, book review requests came in.